Ridter/noPac/README.md

                         target username that will be impersonated (thru S4U2Self) for quering the ST. Keep in mind this will only work if the identity provided in this scripts is allowed for delegation to the SPN specified
   -domain-netbios NETBIOSNAME
                         Domain NetBIOS name.
 Required if the DC has multiple domains.
-  -new-name NEWNAME     Target computer name, if not specified, will be random generated.
+  -target-name NEWNAME  Target computer name, if not specified, will be random generated.
   -new-pass PASSWORD    Add new computer password, if not specified, will be random generated.
-  -old-pass PASSWORD    Target computer password, use if you know the password of the target you input with -new-name.
+  -old-pass PASSWORD    Target computer password, use if you know the password of the target you input with -target-name.
   -old-hash LMHASH:NTHASH
-                        Target computer hashes, use if you know the hash of the target you input with -new-name.
+                        Target computer hashes, use if you know the hash of the target you input with -target-name.
   -debug                Turn DEBUG output ON
   -ts                   Adds timestamp to every logging output -shell                Drop a shell via smbexec